-Further on, we will use a Poincar\'e-Lefschetz duality, between these homologies of the covering space with respect to different parts of its boundary. \begin{proposition}(\cite{CrM}) For any $n,m\in \N$ and $0\leq k \leq n$, there exists a well defined intersection pairing:
+Further on, we will use a Poincar\'e-Lefschetz duality between these homologies of the covering space with respect to different parts of its boundary. \begin{proposition}(\cite{CrM}) For any $n,m\in \N$ and $0\leq k \leq n$, there exists a well defined intersection pairing:

-\end{proposition} In the sequel, we present the exact formula for this intersection pairing.
-More precisely, we will see that if we start with two classes given by lifts of $m$-dimensional submanifolds in the base configuration space, then this pairing is encoded by the geometrical intersection in $C_{n,m}$, together with the local system $\phi_k$.
+which is sesquilinear with respect to the involution $\iota: \Z[x^{\pm 1},d^{\pm 1}]\rightarrow \Z[x^{\pm 1},d^{\pm 1}]$ given by $\iota(x)=x^{-1}$ and $\iota(d)=d^{-1}$. \end{proposition} In the next part we present the formula for this intersection pairing.
+More precisely, we will see that if we start with two classes given by lifts of $m$-dimensional submanifolds in the base configuration space, then their pairing is encoded by the geometrical intersection in $C_{n+l,m}$ together with the local system $\phi^{-k}$.